kylelamell/quantum-mechanics-library/README.md

 empty for now...

-Dependencies:
-I will have the dependencies located in ./external google test

-This project includes [GoogleTest](https://github.com/google/googletest), licensed under the BSD 3-Clause License.
+This project uses gtest for testing the functions.